product guideMar 8, 2026·11 min read

 Tier: Integration

+This is the final deliverable — what lands in your inbox or dashboard.
 Writes to Pipedrive based on intent: DEMO_REQUEST, PRICING_INQUIRY, and RENEWAL_INTEREST create Deals + Activities.
 OBJECTION and CHURN_SIGNAL create Notes on existing deals.
 GENERAL_INQUIRY creates an Activity.
 Non-blocking writes — pipeline never stalls on CRM errors.

 The entire pipeline executes without manual intervention.
-From trigger to output, every decision point is deterministic: if a condition is met, the next agent fires; if not, the record is handled according to a documented fallback path.
-There are no silent failures.
-Every execution produces a traceable audit trail that you can review, export, or feed into your own reporting tools.
+From trigger to output, every decision point follows a documented path.
+Every execution produces a traceable audit trail.

-This architecture follows the ForgeWorkflows principle of tested, measured, documented automation.
-Every node in the pipeline has been validated during ITP (Inspection and Test Plan) testing, and the error handling matrix in the bundle documents the recovery path for each failure mode.
+All nodes have been validated during Independent Test Protocol (ITP) testing on n8n v2.7.5.
+The error handling matrix in the bundle documents the recovery path for each failure mode.

 INFO